manassaloi/manassaloi.github.io/_posts/2026-04-13-prediction-markets-marlboro.markdown

 That is why the best prediction-market branding will not focus first on regulation, market structure, or financial language.
 It will focus on self-image.
 What kind of person uses this product, and what does that say about them?

 Marlboro worked because it turned a potential weakness into a strength signal.
 Prediction markets need to do the same.
 The breakthrough will come when using one feels less like placing a bet and more like showing that you are willing to stand behind your view.

-Until then, the category will keep having the same conversation: insiders will call it forecasting, and everyone else will call it gambling.